 Lauren Simpson began rowing as a sophomore in high school.
 She served as team captain, competed in the Women's Youth 4x at the 2013 Youth National Championships, and graduated from Notre Dame High School in 2013.
 From there, she went on to compete for two years at The University of Tulsa on the Women's Rowing team.
+When not coaching, Lauren works diligently as a nursing student, slated to graduate in May 2020.
 She has been coaching at CJR since 2015.

 Ryan Worth began rowing at CJR as a form of rehab following a football injury.
 After his graduation from Notre Dame High School in 2005, Ryan went on to be highly competitive at UTK.
 From there, Ryan continued pursuing the sport by rowing across the Atlantic Ocean and by serving as an assistant coach at Atomic and Stetson University.
 He has coached domestic and international All-American Rowing Camps and is currently serving his third year as the Head Coach of UTC Rowing.